puppetlabs/cisco_ios/README.md

 namevar

-The name of the tacacs server group
+The name of the tacacs server group.

 ## Limitations

-The following devices have been tested against this module, with the type compatibilities listed.
+The following devices have been tested against this module — with the type compatibilities listed.

-Note that this is *not* an exhaustive list of supported devices, but rather the results found from execution across a cross section of our devices we use for internal testing.
+Note that this is *not* an exhaustive list of supported devices, but rather the results found from execution across a cross section of the devices that we use for internal testing.

 ### Devices used in testing
 | Device Type | IOS Version |